-This commendation is for programs that have top scores on their engagement of stakeholders and all categories of “closing the loop”.
-This program analyzes their assessment data along with stakeholders like students, staff, alumni, and employers to implement changes to the way they do things with the goal of improving student learning.
+This award is for programs that analyze their assessment data along with stakeholders like students, staff, alumni, and employers to implement changes to the way they do things with the goal of improving student learning.
 They consult, collaborate with, and enable stakeholders.
 This program is action-oriented and makes informed decisions.

 - Nursing BS - Monmouth

 - Nursing BS PDX Accelerated Bacc.